Odo: Depth-Guided Diffusion for Identity-Preserving Body Reshaping: Experiments

-\textbf{In-the-wild Images.} \cref{fig:in-the-wild} demonstrates inference on in-the-wild images, where our method effectively handles diverse poses, backgrounds, and clothing while preserving person identity.
+\textbf{In-the-wild Images.} We perform an out-of-distribution testing of our model by performing edits on in-the-wild images. \cref{fig:in-the-wild} demonstrates this, where our method effectively handles diverse poses, backgrounds, and clothing while preserving person identity.
 In addition to SMPL target shapes, we provide textual prompts—``Make the person fatter,'' ``Make the person thinner,'' or ``Make the person muscular''—to explicitly guide the desired transformations.

-\cref{fig:variations} further demonstrates our model's capability to perform diverse shape transformations.
+We have provided more examples in the supplementary material. \cref{fig:variations} further demonstrates our model's capability to perform diverse shape transformations.
 The model accurately follows SMPL depth maps to generate multiple variations of thinner and fatter versions from the reference image.

+For a quantitative out-of-distribution evaluation we construct a separate dataset using Seedream 4.0~\cite{seedream4}.
+We collected real world images of people and created fatter, thinnner and muscular versions of them using the Seedream model.
+Although these edits are not prefect and have some small variations it still serves as a good benchmark to analyse how faithfully \modelname~is able to follow target SMPL shapes.
+This dataset consists of 428 image pairs.
+Our model achieves a low PVE-T-SC of \textbf{11.69 mm} along with an SSIM of 0.67, PSNR of 18.81, and LPIPS of 0.25.
+In comparison, the method by Ren et al. achieves an SSIM of 0.62, PSNR of 18.47, LPIPS of 0.26, and PVE-T-SC of 13.82 mm, demonstrating our method's superior performance.

 \textbf{Qualitative Comparisons.} \cref{fig:qualitative_comp} presents a qualitative comparison of our approach with previous state-of-the-art methods by Ren~et~al.~\cite{ren2022structure} and Okuyama~et~al.~\cite{Okuyama_2024_WACV}.
 The former controls transformation through warping strength while the latter uses input weight and height.
 For fair comparison, we select target beta parameters such that the final SMPL-derived weight matches that shown by Okuyama~et~al.~\cite{Okuyama_2024_WACV}.
 Our results demonstrate more realistic transformations according to the target weight, as our model simultaneously adjusts overall body shape, limb proportions, and clothing, resulting in anatomically consistent and visually convincing modifications.